Collective effects in O-O and Ne-Ne collisions at $\sqrt{s_{\mathrm{NN}}}$=5.36 TeV from a hybrid approach: Model Description

+To construct the initial state for the hydrodynamical evolution, several approaches exist, including IP-Glasma~\cite{Schenke:2012wb} and the 3D resolved McDipper~\cite{Garcia-Montero:2023gex}, that are based on gluon saturation physics.
+However, for a more direct comparison, we will obtain the initial state from the hadronic evolution of SMASH.
+At a switching time $\tau_{\mathrm{sw}}$, a hypersurface of constant proper time is defined and every particle that crosses this hypersurface gets removed from the evolution.
+To start the hydrodynamical evolution from this list of particles, a Gaussian smearing kernel, Lorentz-contracted in the longitudinal direction, is applied to distribute the conserved quantities over the grid cells.
+The hydrodynamical evolution is governed by the conservation of energy and momentum, as well as the net-charge, net-baryon, and net-strangeness number.
+There is a temperature dependent shear and bulk viscosity implemented according to the parametrizations used in \cite{Gotz:2025wnv}.
+The equation of state is based on a chiral model fitted to lattice QCD data as described in \cite{Motornenko:2019arp}.
+The system expands and cools down, until a switching energy density $\varepsilon_{\text{sw}}$ is reached.
+For every timestep, a hypersurface of constant energy density is constructed.
+Assuming a grand-canonical ensemble, each surface element is particlized individually in two steps: First, the number of particles of each species is sampled from a Poisson distribution.
+Second, the particles' momenta are sampled according to the Cooper-Frye formula.
 The hadronic evolution of the resulting particles is again performed by SMASH.
 The free parameters of the model are inferred from experimental data via a Bayesian analysis that was performed in \cite{Gotz:2025wnv}.
-However, it should be kept in mind that collisions at lower energies were used and that the resulting temperature dependent shear viscosity over entropy $\eta/s$ is strictly decreasing with T, leading to zero $\eta/s$ in hot cells.
+However, it should be kept in mind that collisions at lower energies were used and that the resulting temperature dependent shear viscosity over entropy $\eta/s$ is strictly decreasing with $T$, leading to zero $\eta/s$ in hot cells.
 To demonstrate the impact of this parameter, we also perform another simulation with constant $\eta/s$=0.08, which is expected to increase $\eta/s$ in most cells compared to the temperature dependent parameter set.